To amend section 44706 of title 49, United States Code, to require operating certificates for airports at which large cargo operations are conducted.

 Length: 3 pages

-This bill was introduced on October 20, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 20, 2005, in a previous session of Congress, but it did not receive a vote.

 Oct 20, 2005